10 Family-Friendly Activities in Asheville

 1. The Flying Bike Tours & Rentals

 Ages 1 year and up

 The Flying Bike offers an unforgettable electric bike experience for the whole family.
 Everyone will enjoy riding through the heart of downtown Asheville and historic neighborhoods, including climbing the hills for a panoramic view of the city.
-The electric boost of the bikes allows all family members to stay together, makes it possible to tow the little ones up Asheville’s hills and is a safe yet thrilling adventure for kids and adults alike.
-Children as young as 1-year-old can ride as a passenger in a secure bike seat with harness, with a variety of riding options for older children.
+The electric boost of the bikes allows all family members to stay together, makes it possible to tow the little ones up Asheville’s hills, and is a safe yet thrilling adventure for kids and adults alike.
+Children as young as 1-year-old can ride as a passenger in a secure bike seat with a harness, with a variety of riding options for older children.
 In addition to tours, electric bike rentals are available daily and all kid’s equipment and helmets are provided.
 Oh and did we mention- kids under 16 years ride free!